TheJonny/threema-client-rs/README.md

  - to [Threema](https://threema.ch) for releasing their code as [open source](https://github.com/threema-ch) in 2020

 ## Usage
-When ready, this will be a rust library crate and API doc will be there.
+When ready, this will be a rust library crate `threema_client` and API doc will be there.
 Also the bunch of experimental binaries can be used.

 Currentliy, accounts are saved plaintext json and can be generated with the register/load programs.